 Summit Pacific’s Diagnostic Imaging Department provides a full range of imaging services for routine outpatient exams and accepts imaging orders from referring providers.
-Our technicians work around the clock providing exceptional care through a wide-range of services.
+Our technologists work around the clock providing exceptional care through a wide-range of services.
 Most major insurance companies are accepted at Summit Pacific, but we encourage you to call your insurance company to verify.

 Imaging Services Offered: (click to expand)